dwiknrd/llm_coursebook/README.md

    - Demonstration of prompt design and caching to maximize LLM usage

 - **Leveraging Large Language Models (LLM) for Web Scraping and Information Extraction**
-   - Using LLM for automated Information Extraction
+   - Using LLM for query any website
    - Information Extraction set up using LLM
    - Introduction to LlamaIndex and its usage in information extraction
    - Demonstration of using LangChain and OpenAI to build a Question-Answering System with website data